full control of your digital advertising. Try Free for 14 Days

 null

-Keep reading or watch Lina Lugova, Head of Marketing at Epom, explains how contextual targeting works in programmatic and how to set it up in Epom DSP.
+Keep reading or watch Lina Lugova, Head of Marketing at Epom, explain how contextual targeting works in programmatic advertising and how to set it up in Epom DSP.

 For years, contextual targeting stayed in the shadow of behavioral targeting.
-With the move to privacy-first advertising, this type of ad targeting is gaining traction.
+With the move to privacy-first advertising, this type of target audience targeting is gaining traction.

 How granular would you get if you selected what content should accompany your next ad campaign?
 Should the content relate to sports in general, American football only, or NFL game scores in particular?
 Whatever level of granularity feels right for you, you can target programmatic ads that way.
 Read the article, and you’ll learn how to do it.

 To give programmatic contextual targeting a definition, let's first recall the concept of contextual advertising.
-In a nutshell, it means matching ads with appropriate situations and places:
+In a nutshell, it means ad matching with appropriate situations and places:

 • A sportswear ad on a football player's t-shirt.